 When it’s love at first toke, the newlyweds should celebrate with smoke.

 In a twist on a wedding tradition, some couples are using the first toast to let guests choose between a glass of champagne or cone of Champagne Kush.
 (Really, any strain of the couple’s picking.)
-For the consideration of guests who don’t want smoke to cling to their attire or who prefer a more discrete experience, vaporizers make cannabis accessible in non-smoking venues.
+For the consideration of guests who don’t want the smoke to cling to their wedding attire, or who prefer a more discrete experience, vaporizers make cannabis accessible in non-smoking venues.

-We’re seeing so many brilliant and sexy ways to bring bud imagery and consumption into a wedding day, that it’s hard not to start dreaming up some ideas of our own.
-Having a budtender on-site to help guests choose their strain is pretty standard fare these days.
-But how about something more subtle like medicated lip balms or nighttime salves with THC for sore, danced-out feet.
+We’re seeing so many brilliant and sexy ways to bring bud imagery and consumption into a wedding day, that it’s hard not to start daydreaming some ideas of our own.
+Having a budtender on-site to help guests choose their strain is pretty standard fare these days, but how about something more subtle like medicated lip balms or nighttime salves with THC for sore, danced-out feet.
 There’s even room for bud in the boutonnieres and bouquets if you prefer to showcase the plant material itself.

-As for edibles, while they can be customized to suit the theme of the wedding, they come with more risk than reward.
-Marijuana wedding cookies and other pastries may fall short of being the perfect weed wedding accompaniment: they may look too tempting for non-consumers and children, confusing those who don’t want to eat marijuana.
-And for those who do, they may take too long to take effect.
-But how about the super popular, new Wedding Cake strain?
+As for edibles, while they can be customized to suit the theme of the wedding, they come with more risks than rewards.
+Most obviously, they could be confused by those who don’t want to eat marijuana.
+For being too tempting for non-consumers and children, and for taking too long to take effect, marijuana wedding cookies and other pastries fall short of being a perfect weed wedding accompaniment.
+How about the super popular new, Wedding Cake strain?